aruizca/aruizca-resume/memory-bank/systemPatterns.md

 ### 5. Barrel Exports Pattern
 - **Purpose**: Clean imports and encapsulation through `index.ts` files
 - **Implementation**: Each directory has an `index.ts` that re-exports from sub-modules
+- **Requirement**: ALL imports MUST use the barrel pattern.
+Direct imports from specific files are NOT allowed.
 - **Benefits**:
   - Clean imports: `import { Component } from './components'` vs `import { Component } from './components/Component'`
   - Encapsulation: Hide internal file structure from consumers